 Hi, I'm Stacy

-After the giddy moments of celebration, your mind shifts to the financial cost of the book and how long it will take to recover the costs.
+After the giddy moments of celebration, your mind shifts to the financial investment of the book and how long it will take to recover the investment.
 You have quietly obsessed over the numbers, anxious about selling lots of copies to recover your investment.
 It makes sense that the clearest way to measure your success is in the number of books sold.

 But is it the only metric?